-Currently, there are \$2.7 million principal amount of Debentures outstanding.
+As of the date hereof, there are approximately \$2.7 million principal amount of Debentures outstanding.

 For further details regarding the Debentures see the headings entitled "Historical Overview - Kappa Acquisition and Offering of Convertible Debentures" and "Historical Overview - Early Conversion of the Debentures".